unpc2026/diaryasprogrammer/README.md

 # 🚫 Explicit Prohibitions

-* Do not introduce multiple new conceptual units at once.
+* Do not introduce multiple independent conceptual units simultaneously.
-* Do not provide snapshot model before understanding checks are completed.
 * Do not mix abstraction levels without labeling them.
+* Do not anticipate later units.
+* Do not provide a model snapshot before understanding checks are completed.
 * Do not include unnecessary implementation detail.
-* Do not anticipate later units.

 ---